-• Government bond yields rose, with two- and 10-year US Treasury yields increasing by 53 bps and 50 bps, respectively.
+• Developed market government bond yields fell, with US two- and 10-year yields lower by 2 bps and 12 bps, respectively.

-• Investment-grade credit spreads broadly tightened over the month.
+• In credit markets, investment-grade spreads broadly tightened over the month.

-Inflation across developed markets broadly slowed.
-In the US, headline inflation softened marginally to 2.5%, while core inflation, which excludes volatile food, energy, alcohol and tobacco prices, rose to 3.3%.
-In the UK, headline inflation fell to 1.7%—below the Bank of England’s target for the first time in over three years—while core inflation declined to 3.2%.
-In Europe, headline inflation rose more than expected to 2%, while core inflation remained steady at 2.7%.
+Inflation in developed markets broadly rose.
+In the US, headline inflation rose marginally to 2.6%, while core inflation remained at 3.3%.
+In the UK, headline inflation rose more than expected, to 2.3%, while core inflation rose slightly to 3.3%.
+In the euro area, headline inflation rose to 2%, above market expectations, while core inflation remained steady at 2.7%.
+Euro area wage growth surged, driven by negotiated wage increases in Germany.

 Monthly performance by market